 Membership is open to organisations such as telecommunications, retail, customer service centres and financial services, who are able to identify fraud and are prepared to share fraud data with others through the CIFAS National Fraud Database and/or the Staff Fraud Database.
 At present these members are predominantly private sector organisations, however, public sector bodies may also share fraud data through CIFAS to prevent fraud.
 As a result CIFAS are able to provide a range of fraud prevention services to its members, including a fraud avoidance system.

 - Build on crime prevention data sharing to encompass both the private and public sectors in the public interest

-- Protect the interests of CIFAS members from the actions of criminals by pooling information on fraud and the prevented fraud
+- Protect the interests of CIFAS members from the actions of criminals by pooling information on fraud and the prevention of fraud

 - Ensure that innocent members of the public, who are victims of fraud, are not prejudiced by the misuse of their identities and documentation